 Can a beginner climb Aconcagua?
 Firstly It’s important to note that while Aconcagua can be climbed by beginners with the right preparation and support, it is not to be taken lightly.
 Secondly, conditions on the mountain can change in a minute and you can encounter some of the harshest weather in the best weather months.
+Thirdly, there are differences between the two main routes, the normal route and the Vacas valley traverse route.
 Read some reviews and check out our upcoming trips.
+Scroll down and learn more.

 There are Many Risks on Aconcagua